 Reasons why civilians buy body armor

-This is very different context than a professional security guard or solider.
+Civilian body armor purchases happen in a very different context than a professional security guard or solider.

 Similar to gas masks in an emergency, a bulletproof vest does not make you Rambo.
 You don’t want to use it.
 If you do use it, things are bad.
 If you’re getting shot multiple times with high-powered rounds, things are really bad.
 It’s very unlikely you’re going to be out wandering the wastelands in full tactical gear, dominating fights left and right.